txjmp/bo/readme.md

 	* SetInt, val is int64; SetFloat, val is float64
 * all convert val to a string.
 * The existing rec value for fld is replaced with the new string value.

-##Crash on Error

-Unless specified, Bo's functions and methods do not return errors.
-If an error occurs, log.Fatal is called with an explanatory message.
-For example, if GetInt cannot convert the stored string value to an int64, the program aborts.

 ##More on Sorting